DDR-II : Global Study | ||||||||

 In short, all this is based on a very significant modification, which is the prefetch data.
 How is it possible in an array of memory cells to provide 2 or 4 bits per cycle?
 Simply by dividing it.
 If in the case of the SDRAM, the memory array consisted of a single physical block, it is divided (physically) into two in the case of DDR and into four for DDR2:

-The interest in returning to a 100 MHz core frequency is two-fold.
+It should be noted that the physical spacing follows an increase in the die size of approximately 3%, which is not negligible (but not catastrophic either) for production.
+Now let’s look at the bandwidth obtained with the various generations of memory and the internal core frequency: The interest in returning to a 100 MHz core frequency is two-fold.
 Firstly, this makes it possible to go up in frequency since it is now known that the cores can support more than 200 MHz, moreover, this improves the yield considerably since producing a 100 MHz memory array is relatively easy.
 Then, the low operating frequency allows lower power consumption, which is not negligible for very high density memories.
+Now let’s continue this study with the process of on-die termination:

 Another significant feature of DDR2 is On-Die Termination.
 Similar to SCSI peripherals, the end of the "chain" of memory modules must be terminated in order to avoid the phenomena of signal reverberations, which can interfere with critical memory signals.
 Until now, these terminations were positioned on the motherboard and ended the chain.
 In the case of the DDR2, these terminations are now included inside the chip die and can be activated on demand (only the last module must be terminated).
 Let’s examine that more closely: